rosen-bridge/utils/.changeset/small-bats-worry.md

 '@rosen-bridge/address-codec': minor
 ---

-Export chain-specific implementation of address encoder, decoder and validator
+Export 3 objects consists of the chain-specific implementation for the address encoder, decoder and validator